Rokutann/gpc.el/README.md

 ### gpc-pp-spec (cache)

-Pretty print the spec of CACHE, and return it.
+Pretty print the CACHE spec, and return it.

 ```lisp
 ```